Data Strategy - Data Ideology

 - Mike Sargo

-Checkpoint: From Strategy to Execution
+The Strategy to Execution Checkpoint

 You've defined your data strategy and mapped the roadmap.
 Now it's about motion.
 Success doesn't come from architecture alone — it comes from people and process.